 R40 – Claim for repayment of tax deducted from savings and investments

 Trying to fill out an R40 to claim back tax deducted from savings and investments?
-Here we provide an annotated example to illustrate how you should complete the form.
+We provide an annotated example to help illustrate how to complete the form.

 You can use form R40 to make a claim for repayment of tax in certain circumstances:

-- you are not within Self Assessment – i.e. you do not have to submit an annual tax return;
+- you are not within Self Assessment – that is you do not have to submit an annual tax return;

-- you have paid too much tax on interest from your savings and investments (including purchased life annuities); and
+- you have paid too much tax on interest from your savings and investments (including purchased life annuities or PPI pay-outs); and

 - you are resident for tax purposes in the UK.